Keto Peek logoKeto Peek

 When API keys are configured on the server, we may call Google Gemini and/or OpenAI to refine user-facing explanation text and, on some paths, to help resolve a typed product name to nutrition fields.
 Verdict tiers and numeric scoring remain deterministic on our side; models do not replace the core score.

-What is sent, when, and how long it may be retained are governed by each provider's terms — for example Google AI / Gemini and OpenAI — and our Privacy Policy.
+What is sent, when, and how long it may be retained are governed by each provider's terms.
+For example, see Google AI / Gemini and OpenAI terms, plus our Privacy Policy.

 In-browser barcode scanning